lennylv/DGCddG/README.md

 'mutant.pssm'

 ### If you have no idea to generate profiles from PSI-Blast or HHblits, you can download 'SPIDER3:Sequence-based prediction of structural features for proteins' from http://zhouyq-lab.szbl.ac.cn/download/, this software can generate generate two profiles for protein sequence to predict secondary structures.
+you should move use this software with protein sequence file, if you hove no idea to generate protein sequences from protein pdb files, you can use generate_seq.py

+For example, make sure that the pdb file and this script are in the same directory:

+- cd generate_sequence
+- python generate_seq.py --pdb T56 --mutation_chain G --residue_id 20 --wild E --mutant A

+Than two profiles can be easily generated using the software SPIDER3 with these sequence files.
+(Please see its README file)

+Finally, move all '.pssm' and '.hhm' files to the directory 'examples/pdb_set/'

 ############################################################################